turingschool/curriculum/source/projects/blogger.markdown

 undefined method `tag_list' for #<Article:0x10499bab0>
 ```

 An Article doesn't have an attribute or method named `tag_list`.
-We made it up in order for the form to display, we need to add a method to the `article.rb` file like this:
+We made it up in order for the form to display related tags, but we need to add a method to the `article.rb` file like this:

 ```ruby
 def tag_list